denodell/denodell.com/src/content/index.md

 **👋 Hi, I’m Den Odell, a frontend architect and author.**
-I’ve led architecture for a number of global brands, written two JavaScript books used in university courses, and now focus on tools and practices that make speed and accessibility the default.
+I’ve led development for a number of global brands, written two JavaScript books used in university courses, and now focus on tools and practices that make speed and accessibility the default.